LeBlanc Build Guide by Totallynotn00b

 Leblanc is known as a single-target assassin.
 Or, in less technical terms - a champion which goes:

 She is also known as a ganking champion.
 Again, in less technical terms - A champion which has decided that farming is terribly uncouth and for the peasantry to do.
-Real champions do the harder job of murdering people .
+Real champions do the harder job of murdering people , and get rich by farming peeps, not creeps.

 Her job is not to win the teamfight through damage, it's to win the teamfight before it's even happened.